-If you’ve been abroad A Royal Caribbean ship, you’ve heard of their Chops Grille.
+If you’ve been abroad a Royal Caribbean Cruise Ship, you’ve heard of their Chops Grille.
 This dining destination is known for serving the best steaks on the High Seas… and that they did.
-This is by far one of the most amazing meals we had complete with Filet Mignon, and a number of sides.
-We finished off the meal with one of of the restaurants signature desserts, the flour -less cake with a warm chocolate center.
+This is by far one of the most amazing meals we had complete with Filet Mignon and a number of sides.
+We finished off the meal with one of the restaurants signature desserts, the flourless cake with a warm chocolate center.
 To end the night, we headed to Boleros for some live Salsa music and signature cocktails.

-To make sure we went out with a bang, we spent the rest of our last night in the Music Hall for a back-to-back Bon Jovi and Bruce Springstein cover band concert.
+To make sure we went out with a bang, we spent the rest of our last night in the Royal Caribbean Cruise Ship Music Hall for a back-to-back Bon Jovi and Bruce Springstein cover band concert.
 The bands were awesome and really got the crowd going.
-And one of us was a total Bon Jovi convert afterwards despite going on not knowing anything about the band.
+And one of us was a total Bon Jovi convert afterward despite going on not knowing anything about the band.
 I’ll let you guess which one of us it was…Hint, not Kristin.

-And that’s just a small sampling of the WOW factors available!
+And that’s just a small sampling of the WOW factors available on a Royal Caribbean Cruise Ship!
 There are many more…like the North Star observation capsule that takes you several hundred feet above sea level for unforgettable views.
 There is also the Seaplex which included bumper cars and roller skating.
 If you love outdoor sports, there is a 30ft high rock climbing wall, a FlowRider surfing simulator, a RipCord by ifly skydiving simulator, not to mention the gorgeous pool area.